 Our Childbirth Education classes give you the opportunity to connect with other soon-to-be parents in a relaxed, small-group setting as you learn about childbirth and caring for your baby.

-Baby Café is a free drop-in service designed for moms and babies.
-Talk with a lactation consultant, weigh your baby and get all of your breastfeeding questions answered in a relaxing environment among other new mothers.
+Baby Café is a free service designed for moms and babies.
+Talk with a lactation consultant and get all of your breastfeeding questions answered in a relaxing environment among other new mothers.
 Each session is facilitated by a board-certified lactation consultant.

 When you arrive, we’ll greet you at the door and bring you to a labor room for evaluation.
 It’s helpful if you have your photo ID and insurance information with you.
 Your evaluation will include questions about your pregnancy and medical history, and we’ll also monitor your vital signs and your baby.
 Additional evaluation may include cervical examination, lab studies, placement of an IV, or other procedures.